 You need a collaboration boost.

 That’s why I want improvisers on my sales team.
-It’s not just that they create great relationships with prospects that convert them to clients, keep them coming back, increase referral business, and generate gratitude (as described in an earlier blog post).
+It’s not just that their presence and focus on others create great relationships with prospects that convert them to clients, keep them coming back, increase referral business, and generate gratitude (as described in an earlier blog post).
 They’re a part of an open system of information that allows the whole organization to thrive, improve, and succeed.

-Teams trained to improvise have more fluid and open information flow — and thus they’re more adaptive, more responsive, and more effective collaborators.
-Improvisers share information — even information that shows their vulnerabilities — like it’s breathing.
+Teams trained to improvise (in programs like Adeptability Training) have more fluid and open information flow — and thus they’re more adaptive, more responsive, and more effective collaborators.
+Improvisers share information — even information that shows their vulnerabilities — freely and frequently.
 Sharing information is how they get ahead.

-So, maybe you and your people aren’t trained in the tools and techniques of improvisation (yet).
-Even so, you can start to practice its principles today.
+Even before Adeptability Training, you can start to practice its principles today.
 At your next sales-team meeting, coach your team to put this one into practice.
 We call this principle “Be Obvious.”

 Ask your team to “Be Obvious” with you.
 Tell them, “Nothing goes without saying.”